Learn about the causes, symptoms, diagnosis, treatment, and pathology of Systemic Lupus Erythematosus.

 What is Systemic Lupus Erythematosus?
 (Definition/Background Information)

-- There is no cure for SLE, but there are many forms of treatment, which may control flare-ups well.
+- There is no cure for Systemic Lupus Erythematosus, but there are many treatment methods that may help control the flare-ups and other symptoms of the condition.
 There is no effective preventive method for SLE onset that is caused by genetic predisposition.
-Drug-Induced Lupus can be prevented by avoiding known drugs that have been implicated to cause Lupus-like symptoms
+Drug-Induced Lupus can be prevented by avoiding known medications implicated in causing Lupus-like symptoms

-- SLE can range in severity from mild to very severe; the prognosis depends on the severity of the disorder and also its response to therapy.
-Those who respond well to treatment have a better prognosis than individuals who do not respond well to treatment
+- Systemic Lupus Erythematosus can range in severity from mild to very severe.
+The prognosis depends on the severity of the disorder and also its response to therapy.
+Individuals who respond well have a better prognosis than those who do not respond well to treatment

 Who gets Systemic Lupus Erythematosus?
 (Age and Sex Distribution)

-- Individuals of any age may be affected by Systemic Lupus Erythematosus; but it is more commonly seen between the ages of 10-50 years
+- Individuals of any age may be affected by Systemic Lupus Erythematosus (SLE), but it is more commonly seen between the ages of 10 and 50 years

-- The disease is more prevalent among many people of African American and Asian descent
+- A higher prevalence rate is noted among people of African American and Asian descent

 What are the Risk Factors for Systemic Lupus Erythematosus?
 (Predisposing Factors)

-Risk factors associated with Systemic Lupus Erythematosus are:
+The risk factors associated with Systemic Lupus Erythematosus (SLE) may include: